Zmrihawy/Webutvikling-project3/README.md

 ## Overview
-THe aim of this project was to implement an online catalog where a user is able to search up items and give a review for an item that later can be saved into the catalog.
-As a solution to the problem, we decided to implement an online electronics catalog with various electronic components.
+THe aim of this project was to implement an online catalog with possibility for a user to search up items and give a form of review for an item that later can be saved into the catalog.
+As a solution to the problem, we decided to implement an online electronics catalog with various electronic components were a user has a shopping cart that can be used to buy components.
 We thought this idea would provide us with a variety of components to use and therefor would be a good solution to the problem.

 ## Project structure
 Our project build is based upon two major end points, a client part and a server part.
 The server part contains all the